 The trick is being able to identify the particular toxic species of mushroom.
-The good news is that for the 10,000 species of mushrooms known worldwide, only 50 to 100 are known to be toxic.
+The good news is that for the 10,000 species of mushrooms recognized worldwide, only 50 to 100 are known to be toxic.

 The symptoms most frequently seen in dogs are lethargy, staggering, panting, whining, dizziness, salivation, vomiting, tachycardia, and collapse.
-Few deaths are reported, but in most cases the culprit mushroom is never identified as the source of the clinical signs.
+Few deaths are reported, but in most cases, the culprit mushroom is never identified as the source of the clinical signs.
 In addition, for most mushrooms, the exact quantity necessary to cause signs of poisoning is unknown.

-There has been an increasing trend in this country in foraging for edible mushrooms by connoisseurs and health-food enthusiasts.
+There has been an increasing trend in this country in scouring for edible mushrooms by connoisseurs and health-food enthusiasts.
 Nevertheless, great care must be taken in foraging for edible mushrooms and in the ingestion of any wild mushroom.

 The distribution of toxic mushrooms varies widely in the continental United States; local experts, such as your state’s cooperative extension service, regional poison centers, and veterinary teaching facilities, may be helpful in identifying the poisonous mushrooms found in your area.